ultreyaonline/standalone/HOSTING.md

 You may want to encrypt your backups with a password before transmitting them to external storage.
 To do this, set `BACKUP_ARCHIVE_PASSWORD` in your `.env` file, and remember this password someplace so that you can use that password if you need to unzip a backup in order to use it for a restore.
 You may want to change this password from time to time.

-If you are hosting with Cloudways or another provider who handles backups for you, you can use their automated daily backup service to take a copy of your site files and database instead of, or in addition to, the above steps.
+If you are hosting with a provider who handles backups for you, you can use their automated daily backup service to take a copy of your site files and database instead of, or in addition to, the above steps.

 ---